中文版English

 How can I make sure I receive credits for this course?
 (Important!
 Must Read!)

-1. The credits for this general education lecture series will be counted under the 114-2 semester, although all classes will be completed during the winter break.
+1. The credits for this Lectures on General Education will be counted under the 114-2 semester, although all classes will be completed during the winter break.

 2. For NTNU students: Please log in to the course selection system and add this course during the first-round course selection period (January 6–9, 2026).
 If you miss the first round, you may still add the course with an authorization code during the add/drop period (February 23–March 8, 2026).